Start9Labs/documentation/source/user-manuals/embassyos/general/secure-lan/mobile.rst

 2. Select your claimed Embassy to view the setup results.

-3. Find the "Advanced" menu item at the bottom of the Setup App screen.
+3. Find the "LAN (advanced)" menu item at the bottom of the Setup App screen.

 .. figure:: /_static/images/ssl/mobile/ssl_setup_app_complete.png
   :width: 90%